 Operator

-Thank you.
 We'll now go to the next question.
-And your next question comes from the line of Raphael Dubois from Société Générale.
+And your next question comes from the line of Raphael Dubois from Societe Generale.

 Raphael Dubois